 Tips for making Keurig Iced Coffee better

 Want to take your Keurig iced coffee to the next level?
-Here are some tips to make it even more strong and flavorful:
+Here are some tips to make iced coffee taste good in a Keurig

 1. Frozen Coffee Cubes